XIX. Effect Size

 3. Variance Explained

-Researchers often seek to learn more than whether the variable under investigation has an effect and/or determine the direction of the effect.
+Researchers often seek to learn more than whether the variable under investigation has an effect and/or the direction of the effect.
 This is particularly true for research that has practical applications.
 For example, an investigation of the efficacy of a pain-relief drug would seek to determine the extent of the relief and not merely whether there was any relief.
 Similarly, a study of a test-preparation course's efficacy would seek to determine how much the course raises students' test scores.
 Finally, a study of the relationship between exercise and blood pressure would seek to determine how much blood pressure decreases for a given amount of exercise.
-In all of these examples, a significance test would not be sufficient since it would only provide the researcher information about the existence and direction of the effect.
+In all of these examples, a significance test would not be sufficient since it would only provide the researcher with information about the existence and direction of the effect.
 It would not provide any information about the size of the effect.

 Please answer the questions: